“Come to me all who labour and are burdened, and I will give you rest”

 Sometimes a punch line is enough.

 I am now convinced after years of personal experimentation with many different arrangements of my priorities, that only one perspective delivers me the happiness that it promises, and that is found when I consciously give God alone the central position in my life.

 Our marriage partners, careers and friends are not up to the task of taking number one position in our lives.
 To give them this position, even subconsciously, heaps upon them the enormous weight of our own needs and expectations, enough of a burden to suffocate the strongest of marriages and the bring down the most successful of careers.

-We might also find it a bit difficult to realise how little control we have over future daily events.
-Too often we pour energy and effort (at the cost of many other important invitations and opportunities) into manipulating circumstances into outcomes that we think will make us happy, only to realise that it is the unexpected and undeserved moments bring the greatest joy and satisfaction.
+We might also find it a bit difficult to realise how little control we really have over daily events.
+Too often we pour energy and effort (at the cost of many other important invitations and opportunities) into manipulating circumstances into outcomes that we think will make us happy, only to realise that it is the unexpected and undeserved moments that bring the greatest joy and satisfaction.

 We know too that on a day when all seems to be going well, a phone call bringing bad news (over which we have no control) can change everything for the day, and even for the rest of our lives.